hpxmlwg/hpxml/guide/source/program_administrator/introduction.rst

 jurisdictions, which can be costly for software providers and contractors, BPI WG-5 in coordination with stakeholders from across the industry are developing the following data collection standards:

-BPI-2101-S-2013: Standard Requirements for a Certificate of Completion for Residential Energy Efficiency Upgrades
+[THIS STANDARD IS ALREADY DEVELOPED AND RELEASED.
+PRIOR SENTENCE SHOULD BE CORRECTED] BPI-2101-S-2013: Standard Requirements for a Certificate of Completion for Residential Energy Efficiency Upgrades
     This standard identifies a set of data elements for certificates that document the completion of a whole-house energy upgrade (HEU) and individual energy conservation measures (ECMs).
 The set of data elements